Oshirobeta/apex-ip-labels/README.md

 # APEX - anomalous ip labels
 Labelled IP addresses with analysis on the possible anomaly types.
-The IP addresses and network traffic traces we refer to are from the MAWI Archive (https://mawi.wide.ad.jp/mawi/)
+The IP addresses and network traffic traces we investigated are from the MAWI Archive (https://mawi.wide.ad.jp/mawi/)

 ## Links for the raw traffic traces (.pacp) of specific date can be found at:
 * 09-01: http://www.fukuda-lab.org/mawilab/v1.1/2018/09/01/20180901.html